-- · A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - Notes of any action taken, decisions reached and the outcome - A declaration on whether the information will be referred to in any future reference
+- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - Notes of any action taken, decisions reached and the outcome - A declaration on whether the information will be referred to in any future reference

-In these cases, the school will provide a copy to the individual, in agreement with children's social care or the police as appropriate
+In these cases, the school will provide a copy to the individual, in agreement with children's social care or the police as appropriate.

-Where records contain information about allegations of sexual abuse, we will preserve these for the Independent-Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.
-We will retain all other records at least until the individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.
+We will retain all records at least until the accused individual has reached normal pension age, or for 10 years from the date of the allegation if that is longer.